mathgeniuszach/zdpack/README.md

 zdpack stands for "Zach's Datapacker" and is a tool for merging and converting Minecraft data and resource packs.

-As of right now there is only a cli.
+As of right now there is only a CLI.
 It is capable of outputing to packs or mods, and will automatically convert yaml and hjson files to json files in the output.
 It also supports running a javascript file to create part or all of the datapack as well.
 Use the `zdpack` module in node for some convenience functions when generating your datapack (more coming soon).

 This tool is WIP, so expect some bugs.

 ## Installation

+#### GUI (Graphical Interface; recommended for simple packing)
+If you use windows, you can use the executable found on the releases page.
+Otherwise you'll have to build it from the repo yourself (not recommended for normal users).
+If someone else wants to edit the `npm run build` command to build portable linux and mac variants of the program and pull request it, it would be appreciated.
+#### CLI (Command Line; recommended for datapack creators)
-zdpack requires [Node](https://nodejs.org/en/) in order to run.
-Once you have it installed, install zdpack with npm in a terminal: `npm install -g zdpack`
+The command line variant of zdpack requires [Node](https://nodejs.org/en/) in order to run.
+Install the CLI from npm with `npm install -g zdpack` (afterwards you can use the zdpack command in any terminal).

-After installing you should be able to use the `zdpack` command in the terminal (may require you to close and reopen the terminal).

 ## Examples